 3. Return the linked list of vertices

-This algorithm computes a topological sort of a DAG beginning from a source and uses bucket sorting to arrange the nodes of G by their in-degree (# incoming edges).
+This algorithm computes a topological sort of a DAG beginning from a source and uses bucket sorting to arrange G nodes by their in-degree (# incoming edges).

 An array of lists of nodes forms the bucket structure.
 Each node also maintains links to the vertices (nodes) to which its outgoing edges lead.
 The lists are sorted so that all vertices with n incoming edges lay on the list at the nth position of the table, as shown in the figure:

-The main idea is that at each step, we exclude a node that does not depend on any other.
+The main idea is to exclude a node that does not depend on any other at each step.
 That maps to removing an entry v1 from the 0th index of the bucket structure (which contains the sources of G) and reducing by one the in-degree of the entry's adjacent nodes and reallocating them in the bucket.
 This means that node v2 is moved to the list at the 0th index and thus becomes a source. v3 is moved to the list at the 1st index, and v4 is moved to the list at the 2nd index.
-After we subtract the source from the graph, new sources may appear because the edges of the source are excluded from the graph, or there is more than one source in the graph.
+After subtracting the source from the graph, new sources may appear because the source edges are excluded from the graph, or there is more than one source.
 Thus the algorithm subtracts a source at every step and inserts it into a list until no sources (and consequently no nodes) exist.
 The resulting list represents the topological sort of the graph.